What Is Revisional Breast Surgery

 Improved breast size and shape are immediately visible after surgery.
 The breasts may feel tight at first, but this side effect typically resolves rapidly as muscles relax around the implants.
 Mild swelling diminishes over several weeks.
 Many patients feel well enough to resume normal (light) activities the day after surgery.

-Cost Of Revisional Breast Surgery
+How Much Does Revisional Breast Surgery Cost?

 Most breast implants are covered under warranty.
 If a rupture occurs, implant costs may be covered by the manufacturer.
 Surgical fees and surgical center fees still apply.
 The cost of revisional breast surgery varies based on factors such as the type of implants used to replace old devices and the techniques involved in the surgery.
 Patients can expect to receive cost information after their consultation for revisional surgery.